 - 1 tbsp hot oil

 - 6 to 8 sprigs of finely chopped coriander leaves

 - Salt to taste

 - Plastic sheet or banana leaf to pat the vade

-- Heat oil in a kadai till smoking hot then reduce the flame to medium.
+- Heat oil in a kadai till smoking hot then reduce the flame between low to medium.

 - As the oil gets heated, grease a plastic sheet or a banana leaf with oil,apply a little oil to your palms, fingers, take a small portion of the dough, roll it between your palms to make a round.
 Pat it with your palm on the greased plastic sheet evenly on all sides to form a circle of about 3″ diameter.
 Vade are a little thicker than pooris.

-- Gently slide it into the hot oil, press it lightly with a slotted spoon so that it puffs up, turn over and fry until golden brown on both sides on medium flame.
+- Gently slide the disc into the hot oil, press it lightly with a slotted spoon so that it puffs up, once golden turn over and fry until golden brown on other side on low to medium flame.

 - Once done remove the vada with the slotted spoon draining excess oil by holding the slotted spoon against the inside of the kadai.
-Transfer on absorbent paper.
+Transfer onto a slotted container below which an absorbent paper is kept.
+This prevents the vade from sticking to the paper.
 Continue in the same manner with the rest of the flattened discs.Serve hot with chutney of your choice or spicy gravied vegetable.

-- A little practice is required to pat the dough evenly.
+- As per method 2, a little practice is required to pat the dough evenly.
 After patting one or two vade you get an idea how thick the disc should be patted for the vade to puff up.

 - To check if the oil is hot enough to fry the vade, slide a small piece of the dough into it, if it comes up instantly, the oil is hot enough to fry the vade.

 - Vade take a little extra time to fry than pooris as they are thicker, so they need to be fried properly.